joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 The reference architectures were tested with repositories of varying sizes that follow best practices.

 **However, [large monorepos](../../user/project/repository/monorepos/index.md) (several gigabytes or more) can significantly impact the performance of Git and in turn the environment itself.**
-Their presence, and how they are used, can put a significant strain on the entire system from Gitaly through to the underlying infrastructure.
+Their presence, as well as how they are used, can put a significant strain on the entire system from Gitaly through to the underlying infrastructure.

 WARNING:
-If this applies to you, we strongly recommended referring to the linked documentation and reaching out to your [Customer Success Manager](https://handbook.gitlab.com/job-families/sales/customer-success-management/) or our [Support team](https://about.gitlab.com/support/) for further guidance.
+If this applies to you, we strongly recommended referring to the linked documentation as well as reaching out to your [Customer Success Manager](https://handbook.gitlab.com/job-families/sales/customer-success-management/) or our [Support team](https://about.gitlab.com/support/) for further guidance.

 As such, large monorepos come with notable cost.
 If you have such a repository we strongly recommend the following guidance is followed to ensure the best chance of good performance and to keep costs in check: